 The first application of senatus consultum ultimum took place in 121 BCE, when, pursuant to a resolution, Gaius Gracchus’s tribune and his supporters were sentenced to execution without trial and without defense.
 Thus, the Senate resolution violated the existing law lex Valeria and lex Porcia.
 Liberal reforms (especially the proposal to grant Roman citizenship to Italian allies) Gaius did not like the patricians and, anticipating the death penalty, decided to die from the hand of his slave.

 The consul Lucius Optimus, who was in court and had to prove that he did not go too far in exercising his power (imperium), was directly responsible for the decision to issue a sentence on Gaius Gracchus’ supporters.
-Apparently, the direct reason for the decision to use the senate’s glory was the killing of one of his helpers on the streets of the city during the rivalry of hostile camps – popular and optimists.
+Apparently, the direct reason for the decision to use the senate’s glory was the killing of one of his helpers on the streets of the city during the rivalry of hostile camps – populares and optimates.
 According to Cicero, Optimus confessed that he broke the law (he was accused of quod indemnatos cives in carcerem coniecisset, or “”for imprisoning a citizen without trial”), but said he did it pursuant to senatus consultum ultimum.
 Eventually, the Roman was acquitted and the resolution of the senate became an unwritten law included in the achievements of the fathers (mos maiorum).

-In 77 BCE Marcus Emilius Ledipus was sent by the senate to manage the province of Transalpine Gaul because the city was in a dangerous competition between the popular and the optimists.
+In 77 BCE Marcus Emilius Ledipus was sent by the senate to manage the province of Transalpine Gaul because the city was in a dangerous competition between the populares and the optimates.
 Last year he was a consul with Quintus Lutatius Catullus, which often led to their rivalry.
 Ultimately Lepidus returned at the head of the troops and supporters, wanting to support the popular.
 The Senate finally announced senatus consultum ultimum.

-Another case of using the “final resolution of the Senate” was 63 BCE, when the Senate was against Lucius Sergius Catiline, who wanted to commit coup d’état.
+Another case of using the “final resolution of the Senate” was in 63 BCE, when the Senate was against Lucius Sergius Catiline, who wanted to commit a coup d’état.
 By virtue of a Senate resolution – senatus consultum ultimum – consul Cicero gave four speeches and the conspirators were executed by suffocation.

-In 52 BCE, when the populist leader Publius Clodius Pulcher was killed in a clash with supporters of optimists, there was a competition on the streets of Rome, which was aroused by the tribunes and allies of Pulcher: Q. Pompeius Rufus, T. Munatius Plancus and C. Sallustius Crispus.
+In 52 BCE, when the populist leader Publius Clodius Pulcher was killed in a clash with supporters of optimates, there was a competition on the streets of Rome, which was aroused by the tribunes and allies of Pulcher: Q. Pompeius Rufus, T. Munatius Plancus and C. Sallustius Crispus.
 The Senate adopted senatus consultum ultimum, two days after the assassination of Pulcher, the newly elected consul Gneaus Pompeius did not have to intervene because the riots ceased.

-In 49 BCE, the senate voted to take away Julius Caesar command of the army and return to Rome.
+In 49 BCE, the senate voted to take away Julius Caesar’s command of the army and return to Rome.
 Negotiations took place between supporters of Caesar and the senate.
-As a result of disagreement, the Senate tried again to vote against Caesar, but two tribunes spoke against the resolution.
-In this situation, the Senate, in order to break the voice of opposition, adopted senatus consultum ultimum and thus recognized Caesar as an enemy of the state (hostis).
+As a result of the disagreement, the Senate tried again to vote against Caesar, but two tribunes spoke against the resolution.
+In this situation, the Senate, in order to break the voice of the opposition, adopted senatus consultum ultimum and thus recognized Caesar as an enemy of the state (hostis).
 Upon hearing this, Caesar crossed Rubicon, arguing that even Sulla did not object decisions of the folk tribunes.